dhooper1/Black-throated-Finch/README.md

 rm ${out_dir}/*nosex
 ```

-See R script plot.PCA.cincta.R above for details about plotting the PCA results in the panels of Figure 3D.
+See R script plot.PCA.cincta.R and associated input files above for details about plotting the PCA results in the panels of Figure 3D.

 ### fastStructure
 Genotype data for black-throated finches was prepared by removing SNPs found in linkage disequilibrium (i.e., r2 > 0.2) in 100 kb windows and 10 kb steps using [plink](https://www.cog-genomics.org/plink/1.9/) (v1.09).
 We then ran [fastStructure](https://rajanil.github.io/fastStructure/) (v1.0) with ten cross-validation tests and values of K ranging from 2 to 5.
 The optimal model complexity was determined using the chooseK.py function of fastStructure.
 We restricted this analysis to the ddRAD dataset due to the greater breadth (i.e., sampled populations) and depth (i.e., sampled individuals) of coverage compared to the WGS dataset.